How to Find the Best Places to Visit for a Road Trip in Croatia

 Selce is only 3 km from Crikvenica and is another option to break your journey.

-With a shoreline of beaches and a vibrant shopping and restaurant area on the promenade, we loved our stop here in late May.
+We loved our stop here in late May.
+The area has a shoreline of beaches and a vibrant shopping and restaurant area on the promenade.

-Seeing the beach at Karlobag with crystal clear water had us stopping for a break in our journey.
+Seeing the beach at Karlobag with crystal clear waters made us stop for a break on our journey.

 It was the water temperature.

-The water underneath the surface was a mild temperature, but the top layer felt like ice.
+The water underneath the surface was mild, but the top layer felt like ice.
 We later learned the bay had a freshwater spring of cold water.

 Taking a mini-break from house-sitting, we secured a month-long Airbnb apartment in the small town of Starigrad Paklenica.

-Starigrad Paklenica’s beautiful crystal clear sea attracted us to stay, and with its proximity to Zadar, a city we love, and Paklenica National Park nearby, we decided to stay.
+Starigrad Paklenica’s beautiful, crystal-clear sea attracted us, and with its proximity to Zadar, a city we love, and Paklenica National Park nearby, we decided to stay.

 Airbnb suggestion: Buco Apartments